Two RV Gypsies: Full-Time RVers

 grizzly bear walking down the street

-The grizzly crosses the bridge, and glances down into the river - then continues down the road a bit before walking through the trees and into the river.
-Everyone on the bridge runs to the far end of the bridge to take photographs.
+Below: The grizzly crossed the bridge, and glanced down into the river, then continued down the road a bit before walking through the trees and into the river.
+Everyone on the bridge ran to the far end of the bridge to take photographs.

 grizlly crossing the road bridge